 There are tons of different ways to take notes, but if you’re lacking the proper note taking supplies, it can make the whole process frustrating.

-If you like to take notes by hand, make sure your studying spot has plenty of good pens/pencils and paper on hand.
+If you like to take notes by hand as opposed to using digital notes, make sure your studying spot has plenty of good pens/pencils and paper on hand.

 If you type your notes up, make sure your device is charged and ready to go.

 The right note taking app (we recommend Evernote) can also make all the difference in the world, helping you get way more from your digital notes.